herrcult69/Image-to-Printable-ID/README.md

 ## Overview

 ID Card Image Processor is a Python-based tool designed to warp and crop images, specifically for preparing ID card photos for printing.
-This project ensures that images are correctly formatted and standardized for ID card production.
+This project ease the process of extracting an ID card from a warped image using a photo editing tool.
 ## Features
+- **Image Rotating**: Adjusts the rotation of the image for easy rewarping process.
+- **Image Cropping**: Crops the image to the required dimensions for ID cards.
 - **Image Warping**: Adjusts the perspective of the image to ensure proper alignment.
-- **Image Cropping**: Crops the image to the required dimensions for ID cards.
 - **User-Friendly Interface**: Simple and intuitive interface for easy use.
 - **High-Quality Output**: Ensures that the processed images are of high quality, suitable for printing.